elmansy-me/MansyTMDB_SwiftUI/README.md

 - Get detailed information about each movie, including movie poster, name, release date, rating, and whether it's suitable for adults or not.
 - Learn about the production companies behind the movies.

+## Additional Features

+- **Dark Mode Support**: Enjoy MansyTMDB App in both light and dark mode, depending on your preference and the system settings.

+- **All Orientations Supported**: The app seamlessly adapts to both portrait and landscape orientations, allowing you to explore movies from any angle.

+- **iPad Support**: MansyTMDB App offers full support for iPad devices.

 ## Technologies

 - **SwiftUI**: Leveraging Apple's modern UI framework to create a delightful and intuitive user interface with rich animations and interactive components.